 Most Christians have gave given at least a passing thought as to how God’s foreknowledge and human freedom might relate to each other.
 But rarely is it something people pursue a satisfying answer to, save some theologians and philosophers.
 This isn’t surprising, given that a satisfying answer to this question doesn’t readily present itself.
 It can perplex one, and it perplexed me for quite a while.
 But my own perplexity subsided when I discovered an elegant answer, which has come to bear fruit in my life.
 I’d like to share what I’ve come to.

 Most believers think our relation to the world is kind of like that of an orchestral arrangement: the song is entirely pre-written ahead of time.
-The future of the song, whether we can effect how it goes or not, is in some sense already there for anyone with a privileged view (i.e. God’s “outside of time” view) to see.
+The future of the song is in some sense already there for anyone with a privileged view (i.e. God’s “outside of time” view) to see.
 That is how I used to think of things.
 Now I think of the world much more in jazz terms: the chords and tempo give us a general structure to play within, and we all have a vital part in creating the future of the song as we go, so the future of the song is not all “out there” to be seen.
-Only part of the future is out there waiting to be discovered, the rest is waiting to be created.
-Within the chords and tempo (i.e. possibilities) that God has created, there is a lot of improvising to do.
+Only part of the future is pre-written, the rest is waiting to be created.
+Within the chords, tempo, and general song structure that God has created, there is a lot of improvising to do.

 If someone were to ask the band leader of a jazz group before the song started, how her musicians would play the next song, you could imagine her responding, “It very much depends on how my musicians decide to play it.
 Jack starts his solos either in dorian or mixolydian mode, but he also changes things up sometimes.
-Betsy tends to start out hitting her note changes on the beat or on the down beat, and then she kicks it up a notch by syncopating a lot.
+Betsy tends to start out hitting her note changes on the down beat, and then she kicks it up a notch by syncopating a lot.
 But sometimes she starts out syncopating.”
 And so on.
-People can act contrary to their tendencies.
 This is exactly the type of world I think we live in.
 God gives us a myriad of possibilities, such that within parameters, there are various ways the world might turn out.
 This is why in the bible God sometimes talks about things in terms of what might and might not come to pass.
+And we also have tendencies that can be anticipated to some degree, but we can act against our tendencies as well.

 This is also why the bible describes God as putting people in morally significant situations to test them *so that He can know* their hearts.
 We often get confused when the bible says stuff like this, because it seems to assume that God was ignorant of these things (as though He weren’t omniscient).
-But if we live in a jazz piece, there wasn’t always some fact of the matter of how some hearts would have turned out, so God acquiring knowledge through time of them was no remedy for some supposed previous ignorance on His part.
-We create the facts of our free decisions as the song is played, and God learns the facts as they are created.
+But if we live in a jazz piece, every fact of the matter about our characters hasn’t always existed.
+Rather, some facts about our character come into existence at the time we make character-forming decisions.
+So God acquiring knowledge through time of them as they are created is no remedy for some supposed previous ignorance on His part.
+We create the facts of our free decisions as the song is played, so that’s when God comes to know them - not because He was ignorant of them, but because they didn’t exist until then.

-In the same way that I can’t be ignorant of the fact that there is Chili on Mikhail Gorbachev’s head because there’s no chili on Mikhail Gorbachev’s head: in the same way that I can’t be ignorant of the fact that chinchillas are dogs because no chinchillas are dogs; in the same way that I can’t be ignorant of the fact that I am a good joke-teller because I’m really not that great of a joke-teller; God can’t be ignorant of what we will freely choose when there is no fact of the matter of our future free choices.
+In the same way that I can’t be ignorant of the fact that there is Chili on Mikhail Gorbachev’s head because there’s no chili on Mikhail Gorbachev’s head; in the same way that I can’t be ignorant of the fact that chinchillas are dogs because no chinchillas are dogs; in the same way that I can’t be ignorant of the fact that I am a good joke-teller because I’m really not that great of a joke-teller; God can’t be ignorant of what we will freely choose when there is no such fact of the matter.

 "God shares His future-making power with His image-bearing creatures."